 When should I freeze my eggs?

 Cryos recommends taking advantage of premium egg quality during prime reproductive years – your 20’s through early 30’s.
-By contacting our customer service team, Cryos can lead you through a series of questions to help determine the right time to freeze your eggs.
+By contacting our Customer Care Team, Cryos can lead you through a series of questions to help determine the right time to freeze your eggs.

 Pregnancy rates from frozen eggs can depend on the woman’s age at the time she decides to freeze her eggs and various other factors.
 Therefore, Cryos is unable to freeze eggs for patients over 38 years of age, as the chance of a healthy pregnancy is statistically unlikely.